-Baler, located in the province of Aurora, is only a few hours away (272 KM) from Manila, making it a popular vacation spot for those looking for a quick weekend escape.
+Baler, located in the province of Aurora, is only a few hours away (272 KM) from Manila.
+This makes it a popular vacation spot for those looking for a quick weekend getaway near Manila.
 It’s also home to one of the top beaches near Manila.

 - Book the best resorts in the Philippines for your vacation